thomasaustin/kirim/README.md

 # Kirim

-This extension was developed to send test HTML emails without leaving Visual Studio Code.
+Effortlessly send test HTML emails without leaving Visual Studio Code.

 ## Getting Started

-Before you get started you'll need to set up a SendGrid account and generate an API key.
+Before anything you'll need to set up a SendGrid account and generate an API key which is used to send your test emails.
 Note: SendGrid offers free accounts if you're sending less than 100 emails per day, any more than that and you'll need to upgrade to a paid plan.

 1. Install this extension from the Visual Studio Code Marketplace.
-2. Open your HTML email in the editor then initiate the command palette `Ctrl-Shift-P` (Windows/Linux) or `Cmd-Shift-P` (macOS) and search 'Kirim'.
+2. Open your HTML email in the editor and initiate the command palette `Ctrl-Shift-P` (Windows/Linux) or `Cmd-Shift-P` (macOS) and search 'Kirim'.
-4. Select 'Kirim: Load Config' to generate a default configuration file which will be used to contain your api key and basic email details for sending.
+3. Select 'Kirim: Load Config' to generate the default config file which will be used to contain your API key and basic email details for sending.
-5. Fill out the details in the config template placed at the top of your HTML email (see example below).
+4. Fill in the config details which will be placed at the start of your HTML email (see example below).
 ~~~~
 name: Test Team
 key: xxxx